 The webinar has been recorded and is available for purchase.
 Please select the links for pricing and forms.

-The presenter will discuss what a pharmaceutical company should do when their excipient supplier won’t allow an on-site audit.
+The presenter discusses what a pharmaceutical company should do when their excipient supplier won’t allow an on-site audit.
 For various reasons, excipient manufacturers are not always able to accommodate site audits by all their customers.
 However, the FDA encourages - and may soon expect - that pharmaceutical companies include site audits as a part of their excipient supplier qualification process.
 Currently site audits of excipient manufacturers are encouraged by the Falsified Medicines Directive, which has recently been adopted as guidance by PIC/s.
 So, what is a pharmaceutical company to do?

 This webinar will introduce several alternatives to 2nd party audits that should satisfy current and emerging regulations in this area.

 1. Identify alternatives to excipient manufacturer audit by the customer